jude253/Massachusetts-surf/README.md

 The folder structure in Git is very similar to that on my actual server so that I can use git for version control.

+MySQL INFORMATION:

+In case of database issues, the notes file contains mySQL code to reset the database tables.

 PLANS FOR FUTURE:

 Now that I have a stable backend, I believe it will be much easier to add additionaly functionality from separate API's and maintain organization.
 Next I would like to create subpages for each spot, and add some simple additional functionlity to it.

+--accomplished this.
+Now there is a subpage for each spot, with NOAA tide data.
+There's hourly tide heights for the current day, then high and low times and heights for the next 5 days.
+Additionally I use the googleMaps API to display a satillite image of each spot, giving the user some understanding of how the break works.
+Additionally I may add an underwater elevation/contour map eventually.